 O’Brien added: “I have what 9 out of 10 people don’t have.
 I wake up every day, hang out with friends and have a good time, and don’t feel like I have worked since 2015.”

-Get an introduction to the same education that helped Jesse build the life that he wanted in The Free 7-Day OPEX Coaching Course.
+Get an introduction to the same education that helped Jesse build the life that he wanted in The Free Professional Coaching Blueprint.
 Sign up now for free and learn the basics of individual designs.

 CrossFit® is a registered trademark of CrossFit, Inc. OPEX Fitness’s uses of the CrossFit® mark are not endorsed by nor approved by CrossFit, Inc., and OPEX Fitness is in no way affiliated with nor endorsed by CrossFit, Inc.